KazaiMazai/Puredux/README.md

 ### Is it safe at all?

-- PureduxSwiftUI hops to the main dispatch queue to update View.
+- PureduxSwiftUI hops to the main dispatch queue in the end to update View.
 So yes, it's safe.
 Unless you try to do UI related things (you should not) during your `Props` preparation.

 ### How to change  presentation queue that is used to prepare props?